-The program offers Master’s and Education Specialist degrees in Learning, Teaching, and Curriculum with emphasis areas in Art Education, Early Childhood Education, Elementary Education, English Education, Literacy Education, Mathematics Education, Science Education, Social Studies Education, and TESOL.
+The program offers Master’s degrees in Learning, Teaching, and Curriculum with emphasis areas in Art Education, Early Childhood Education, Elementary Education, English Education, Literacy Education, Mathematics Education, Science Education, Social Studies Education, and TESOL.

 Only completed applications will be reviewed by the Graduate Admissions Committee.
-It is suggested applicants submit their applications in plenty of time for the desired semester of entrance.
-Applications for admissions decisions take at least 6 weeks to process.
+Applications for admissions decisions take at least 6 weeks to process

 Minimum Language Requirements